ShuiRuTian/time-analytics-webpack-plugin/packages/time-analytics-webpack-plugin/README.md

 `speed-measure-webpack-plugin`.
 An awesome plugin, which inspires this repo.

 ## Q&A
-1. why `mocha` rather than `jest`?

-jest mocks "require" and not use the default `require`(maybe it use cache).

-However, we need to mock `require` to do some tricks to loaders.

 1. why publish ts source file?

 So it would be easier to debug.
 It's not a big deal to download a bit more files when they will not appear in production code.